About the Scholarly Book Awards | Information and applications | Data collection and protection policy | FAQ | How to reach us

 This book has been published with the help of a grant from the Federation for the Humanities and Social Sciences, through the Awards to Scholarly Publications Program, using funds provided by the Social Sciences and Humanities Research Council of Canada.

-For more information, please refer to Frequently Asked Questions below.
+For more information, please refer to the FAQ below.

 A Scholarly Book Awards Publication Grant provides $8,000 to offset the cost of publication.
-Grants are approved in principle prior to publication and are paid following publication directly to the publisher.
+Grants are approved in principle before publication and are paid directly to the publisher following publication.

-• The guidelines and application package below outline the eligibility criteria and the application process in detail.
-Read them carefully before completing your application.
+- The guidelines and application package below outline the eligibility criteria and the application process in detail.
+Carefully review them before completing your application.

-• Complete the application within the package.
-Details for submitting your application are enclosed.
+- Complete the application within the package.
+Details on how to submit your application are enclosed.

 Publication grant applications are accepted and evaluated throughout the year.
 The preferred file format for email submissions is PDF.
 Applications must be complete at the time of submission.
 The Scholarly Book Awards reserves the right to return incomplete applications.

 A Scholarly Book Awards Translation Grant provides $30,000 to offset the cost of translation and publication.
-Grants are approved in principle prior to publication of the translation and are paid following publication directly to the publisher.
+Grants are approved in principle before publication of the translation and are paid directly to the publisher following publication.

-• The guidelines and application package below outline the eligibility criteria and the application process in detail.
-Read them carefully before completing your application.
+- The guidelines and application package below outline the eligibility criteria and the application process in detail.
+Carefully review them before completing your application.

 Please email aspp-paes@federationhss.ca if you have any questions.